 No or partial transitional severance pay

-You will not receive any transitional severance pay if:
+You are not entitled to transitional severance pay if:

-- You and your employer jointly decided to terminate your contract of employment or if you personally decided to terminate your contract of employment;
+- You and your employer jointly decide to terminate your contract or you personally decide to terminate your contract;

 - Radboud University wants to renew your contract of employment but you do not wish to renew it;

 - You are guilty of misconduct;